 Gregory, if I may ask, what is it about our post-Trump reality that has caused your pessimism?

-Then why aren't you optimistic because America was able- for now at least- to depose Trump?
+Then why aren't you optimistic because America was able- for now- to depose Trump?

 Agreed, but why can't you just celebrate this limited victory for what it is?